syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/FreeText-Annotation.md

 You can select a freetext annotation by tapping it.
 When a freetext is selected the `FreeTextAnnotationSelected` event will be raised.

-### Changing the properties of the selected freetext

-You can change the properties of the selected annotation by casting the `sender` object parameter of the `FreeTextAnnotationSelected` event's handler to FreeTextAnnotation and modifying its properties.
-The following code shows how to change the properties.

 {% tabs %}
 {% highlight c# %}